public-key-cryptography/public-key-editor/README.md

 	sions of the software if the maximum number of ciphers is used because a private key was modified in one of the public key ciphers but messages saved on users' computers will still be decryptable because file encryption uses private key cryptography.
-Also, an error was corrected in the passphrase dialog that caused problems on some versions of Linux, and an error in the Save As encryption method was cor- rected.
+Also, an error was corrected in the passphrase dialog that caused problems on some versions of Linux; an error in the Save As menu item was corrected that caused files to be encrypted twice; and an error in the save mail settings method was corrected so that the method saves the font size, frame size, number of ciphers, and other mail settings.